Last Aspect Ratio Inflation Option In ANSYS® Meshing(Illustrated Expression)

-Mesh metrics in ANSYS Meshing is very useful tool to asses the different features of createdmesh structures.
+Mesh metrics in ANSYS® Meshing is a very useful tool to assess the different features of created mesh structures.
 All these mesh metrics are explained in Mechanical Base and we strongly recommend you to learn these mesh metrics individually.
-One of these mesh metrics is ‘Aspect Ratio’ in ANSYS Meshing.
+One of these mesh metrics is ‘Aspect Ratio’ in ANSYS® Meshing.
 In this article we will explain the;

-To see the individual aspect ratios of mesh elements in ANSYS Meshing, click on ‘Mesh’ tab as shown in red box above then select the ‘Aspect Ratio’ as shown by red arrow above in Staristics, Mesh Metric shown in green box.
+To see the individual aspect ratios of mesh elements in ANSYS® Meshing, click on the ‘Mesh’ tab as shown in the red box above then select the ‘Aspect Ratio’ as shown by the green box above in Statistics, Mesh Metric shown in the red arrow.

-After selecting the ‘Aspect Ratio’, you can see the minimum, maximum, average and tha stamdard deviation of aspect ratio of mesh structure from in green box above.
-Also there is a chart that shows the aspect ratio and number of elements for each types of mesh elements that are used in mesh structure in ANSYS.
+After selecting the ‘Aspect Ratio’, you can see the minimum, maximum, average, and the standard deviation of the aspect ratio of mesh structure from in green box above.
+Also, there is a chart that shows the aspect ratio and the number of elements for each type of mesh element that is used in mesh structure in ANSYS®.

-The ‘Aspect Ratio’ for quadrilaterals and triangles is calculated in different manner as shown below.
+The ‘Aspect Ratio’ for quadrilaterals and triangles is calculated differently as shown below.

-As you can see above, the best possible aspect ratio for triangular shapes is 1, en aspect ratio of 1 means equilateral triangle.
-There is an another aspect ratio example is given above that is 20.
-You can see it has a very warped geometry compated with other one.
+As you can see above, the best possible aspect ratio for triangular shapes is 1, an aspect ratio of 1 means equilateral triangle.
+There is another aspect ratio example is given above that is 20.
+You can see it has a very warped geometry compared with the other one.

-As you see above, the most possible aspect ratio is 1 again for quadrilateral mesh structures in ANSYS.
+As you see above, the most possible aspect ratio is 1 again for quadrilateral mesh structures in ANSYS®.
 If it is 1 for quadrilaterals, it means this mesh element is square as above.
-Also if the aspect ratio of a quarilateral element is 20, mesh element is very warped as you see above.
+Also if the aspect ratio of a quadrilateral element is 20, the mesh element is very warped as you see above.

-In general, lower aspect ratio means more high quality mesh structures in ANSYS.
+In general, a lower aspect ratio means more high-quality mesh structures in ANSYS®.

-Leave your comments and questions about ‘Aspect Ratio mesh metric in ANSYS’ below.
+Leave your comments and questions about the ‘Aspect Ratio mesh metric in ANSYS®’ below.